JeremyRubin/rubin.io/blog/_posts/0000-00-00-covenants.md

     The protocol is essentially identical to the Eltoo paper, however there are a couple subtle differences required for dynamic fee rates.
 4. CTV + APO: Slightly Different
-   1. It's commonly claimed that APO is a perfect substitute for CTV.
+   1. Several sources have claimed that APO offers a strict superset of CTV's functionality (but not efficiency).
 This is false.
 Their digests are slightly different, as such there are some niche smart contracts that could use the differences in commitment structure for interesting effects (CTV commits to all scriptsigs and sequences, APO cannot cover that data but can cover a few variants of less data covered).

 By all means not an exhaustive list -- feel free to message me with additions.